 There’s no doubt swimming is a fun, physically stimulating form of exercise.
 If you have a backyard pool, whether it’s a salt water pool or one that uses chlorine, don’t forget about your skin as you swim.
-Keep reading to discover what this particular activity can do to your skin and how you can protect your body’s largest organ as you work your way through your laps and hone your form and technique.
+San Diego Pools is here to tell you what this particular activity can do to your skin and how you can protect your body’s largest organ as you work your way through your laps and hone your form and technique.

 Swimming has the potential to be bad for your skin because of chlorine and other chemicals commonly used to kill bacteria and germs in pool water.
 These chemicals perform a necessary function, but they can also strip away protective oils in your skin.
 A reduction in natural oils can contribute to a number of skin-related issues, some of which include: